How to buy gold from UOB: A step-by-step guide (2026)

 Step-by-step guide on how to buy physical gold from UOB - UOB Personal Internet Banking and collect them from the Gold Counter.

-If you would like to remove the uncertainty of not being able to purchase physical gold bars after making a trip down to the main branch, you may also place orders online via UOB Personal Internet Banking or the UOB TMRW app and then collect in person within five working days (excluding weekends and public holidays).
+If you would like to remove the uncertainty of not being able to purchase physical gold bars after making a trip down to the main branch, you may also place orders online via UOB Personal Internet Banking or the UOB TMRW app and then collect in person from the next working day up to within ten working days (excluding weekends and public holidays).

 Step 1: Be a UOB account holder